US FERC to hear Total alleged natgas manipulation case by Aug. 2022

 It was one of a series of so-called “loss leader” or leveraged trading strategies that FERC has pursued over the past decade where traders lose money in one market to benefit larger positions in a benchmark or other financial index.

-Other similar cases involved units of JPMorgan Chase & Co (JPM.N), which paid a $285 million fine in 2013, Barclays PLC (BARC.L), which paid a $70 million fine in 2017, and BP PLC (BP.L), which paid about $24 million this year but was still challenging the fine. read more
+Other similar cases involved units of JPMorgan Chase & Co, which paid a $285 million fine in 2013, Barclays PLC, which paid a $70 million fine in 2017, and BP PLC, which paid about $24 million this year but was still challenging the fine.

 FERC issued a show cause order on April 28, 2016, directing Total Gas & Power North America to explain why it should not pay civil penalties of $213.6 million and disgorge $9.2 million in unjust profits, plus interest, resulting from the alleged manipulation.